oslabs-beta/tkyo-drift/README.md

 Parses `COS_log.csv` and displays violation counts and average cosine similarities over a selected number of days.
 Uses a color-coded table (green/yellow/red) to show severity of drift.
 Thresholds are set in this file, and should be adjusted to your expected precision needs.

 ```
 Note: The first record you enter into this system will always show that there is 0 drift when compared against the rolling data set.
 This is because the rolling dataset will be compared against itself at that point and there will be no drift to detect.
-This is a known issue, and was an intentional choice as the alternative would be to exclude a write to the `COS_log.csv` and `EUC_log.csv` logs on first write.
+This is not a known issue, and was an intentional choice.
+The alternative would be to exclude a write to the `COS_log.csv` and `EUC_log.csv` logs on first write.

 If this bothers you, you can remove line 2 from the COS and EUC logs after you use this system at least twice.
 ```